flutter/devtools/docs/index.md

 ## What can I do with it?

-DevTools supports inspecting the UI layout and state of a Flutter app, diagnosing UI jank performance issues in a Flutter app, source-level debugging and a Flutter or Dart command-line app, and viewing general log and diagnostics information about a running app.
+DevTools supports inspecting the UI layout and state of a Flutter app, diagnosing UI jank performance issues in a Flutter app, source-level debugging of a Flutter or Dart command-line app, and viewing general log and diagnostics information about a running app.